Master's Program Goal:

 - Approach health education and health promotion from a multicultural perspective and sensitivity to diversity.

 - Develop appropriate strategies to effect positive health behavior among the groups or populations addressed.

 - Coordinate the provision of health education services and serve as a resource person in health education and health promotion.

 The MS program is available with your choice of focal areas:

-Health Studies graduate students may choose between three options:
+Health Studies graduate students may choose between four options:

 MS Degree Plan Worksheet - Thesis Option